r lssN 1411_1284 F

 yasir3 I Mechanics and Material Department of National University of Malaysia 2 Mechanical Engineering Department of Lampung University I Mechanical Engineering Department of Kuala iumpur University D2 isAbstsutrdaicetd--t-oSuirnf'vaecsetigroautgehtnheesseofffetocotlostfeecluAttiInSgI

-parameters (cutting speed, feed rate and coating) on surface roughness
+parameters (cutting speed, feed rate and

 at various machining parameterc. tools